 An Overview of Mental Health in Port Arthur, Texas

 Located on the southeast side of Texas with access to the coastline of the Gulf of Mexico, Port Arthur, Texas is full of many activities and attractions that both locals and tourists alike enjoy.
 Residents can experience the beach by visiting Sea Rim State Park and the Port Arthur Boardwalk.
-Outdoor enthusiasts living in Port Arthur have access to many outdoor activities and exercise opportunities like the several bike and hiking trails in the city, great fishing spots, and a few bird watching hotspots.
-There are also several popular religious and historical sites to visit including the Museum of the Gulf Coast and the Our Lady of Guadalupe Church.
+Outdoor enthusiasts living in Port Arthur have access to many outdoor activities and exercise opportunities like the several bike and hiking trails in the city, great fishing spots, and a few bird-watching hotspots.
+There are also several popular religious and historical sites, including the Museum of the Gulf Coast and the Our Lady of Guadalupe Church.

 The community of Port Arthur is part of Jefferson County and has a population of 55,489 people.
-While residents are able to benefit from a wide variety of recreational activities in the area, the community is struggling in several significant ways For instance, the unemployment rate in Port Arthur is 5.7 percent, which is higher than both the national and state average, and the poverty rate is extremely high at 30.7 percent.
+While residents can benefit from a wide variety of recreational activities in the area, the community is struggling in several significant ways For instance, the unemployment rate in Port Arthur is 5.7 percent, which is higher than both the national and state average and the poverty rate is extremely high at 30.7 percent.
 The median household income in the city is $32,571, and the per capita income is $18,471.

-While there are many factors that play into an individual’s mental health condition, poverty and financial strain are strong indicators of a poor mental health.
+While many factors play into an individual’s mental health condition, poverty, and financial strain are strong indicators of poor mental health.
 In addition, poverty and unemployment can also prolong episodes of mental disorders.
-There are people with mental illnesses in Port Arthur who need to know what resources are available to them in their area.
+Some people with mental illnesses in Port Arthur need to know what resources are available to them in their area.

 Mental Health Concerns in Port Arthur, Texas

-In the state of Texas, there are approximately 3,196,000 individuals with a mental illness.
-While many of the issues surrounding mental illness are seen state and nationwide, there are several mental health concerns that are specific to Port Arthur and the surrounding area:
+In the state of Texas, there are approximately 3,196,000 individuals with mental illness.
+While many of the issues surrounding mental illness are seen state and nationwide, several mental health concerns are specific to Port Arthur and the surrounding area:

 - Suicide: The suicide rate in the Port Arthur area is around 14 individuals per 100,000 people.
 This is higher than the rate in Texas as a whole which is at 12 suicide deaths per 100,000 people.
 The risk is highest among males and older adults.

-- Incarceration: Like the rest of the country, Texas finds that many of their mentally ill citizens are incarcerated.
-In fact, the Harris County Jail in Houston, Texas and the Dallas County Jail are the top two mental health institutions in the state.
+- Incarceration: Like the rest of the country, Texas finds that many of its mentally ill citizens are incarcerated.
+In fact, the Harris County Jail in Houston, Texas, and the Dallas County Jail are the state’s top two mental health institutions.